 - As you work on your scripts, save them using the Save Location button in the top right-hand corner of the screen.
 This will save your work so you can come back and finish it later.

-- When the editor is done, you’ll receive an email saying that your script has either been approved or returned.
+- When your editor is done, you’ll receive an email saying that your script has either been approved or returned.

 - You can see the changes your editor made to your script by selecting the Show Edits button above the script box and to the right-hand side.